 - a.
 The Purpose of the Contingency Fund - i.
 The contingency budget can be applied to for support for new projects that clubs/organizations did not plan or request for in the annual budget application.
 However, contingency funding is not guaranteed; due to the flexibility offered by the declining budget model, clubs/organizations must first manage within their already allocated annual budget. - ii.
 In the case that the allocated annual budgets for the clubs/organizations have not been exhausted but the clubs/organizations can articulate exactly how they have committed their remaining funds to be spent over the academic year, then they can apply for contingency funding. - b.
-The contingency budget shall be set at least 5 % of the total Student Assembly annual budget or \$5,000, whichever is greater. - i.
+The contingency budget shall be set at least 5% of the total Student Assembly annual budget or \$5,000, whichever is greater. - i.
 The Central Council has the right to vote for a new contingency budget amount.
-The vote must pass by a 2/3 majority and the vote must occur at least one week before the annual budget proposal process begins for that academic year. - ii.
+The vote must pass by a 1⁄2 majority and the vote must occur at least one week before the annual budget proposal process begins for that academic year. - ii.
 If the contingency budget is changed, the funding it receives will come from or move into the annual budget. - iii.
 The amount of money in the contingency budget may increase throughout the academic year if student organizations have rollbacks. - c.
 Student Assembly will accept contingency budget proposals throughout the academic year for planned expenditures that will exceed a student organization's allocated annual budget.
 Contingency budget proposals may also be used by newly recognized student organizations that are in their probationary period. - d.
 The contingency budget proposals will be collected on an ongoing basis, weekly, throughout the academic year, excluding breaks.
-Contingency budget proposals are due on Fridays at noon for the allocation to be voted on at the following Student Assembly meeting. - e.
+Contingency budget proposals are due on Wednesdays at noon for the allocation to be voted on at the following Student Assembly meeting.

+- e.
 Student organization expenditures must follow the rules and protocols outlined in Section 4. - f.
-Contingency budget proposals must be submitted via a proposal form provided by the Central Council Treasurer.
+Contingency budget proposals must be submitted via a proposal form provided by the Central Council Treasurer. - g.

-- g.
 Contingency budget proposals will be reviewed by the Central Council Treasurer, who will make recommendations for contingency budget allocations.
 The Central Council Treasurer will present the recommendations to the Central Council for a vote.
 Funding allocation amounts become official only after a majority vote of the Central Council. - i.
-Contingency budget proposals submitted by Friday at noon will be voted on at the following week's Student Assembly meeting. - ii.
+Contingency budget proposals submitted by Wednesday at noon will be voted on at the following week's Student Assembly meeting. - ii.
 There will not be votes on contingency budget proposals during school break, barring extenuating circumstances.
-If the Central Council Treasurer deems an emergency vote is necessary for a contingency budget proposal, the Treasurer has the right to conduct such a vote.
+If the Central Council Treasurer deems an emergency vote is necessary for a contingency budget proposal, the Treasurer has the right to conduct such a vote. - h.
+Contingency budget allocation recommendations will be included in the SA meeting agenda sent out to all students each week.
+If a student organization does not agree with the recommended budget allocation for their request, they may submit a written comment/rationale to the Central Council Treasurer via email to satreas@hamilton.edu no later than one hour before the start of the SA meeting where the budget will be voted on.
+The Central Council Treasurer will read the written comment aloud for the Central Council to consider.
+Or the organization can send any representatives to the SA meeting to debate or petition their case for funding with the limits of only five minutes unless the majority of the assembly vote to extend the time up to only five minutes more.